zer0def/nginxinc-kubernetes-ingress/docs-web/third-party-modules/opentracing.md

 This document explains how to use OpenTracing with the Ingress Controller.
 Additionally, we have an [example](https://github.com/nginxinc/kubernetes-ingress/tree/master/examples/opentracing) on how to enable OpenTracing for a simple web application using Jaeger as a tracer.

 ## Prerequisites
 1. **Use the Ingress Controller image with OpenTracing.** The default Ingress Controller images don’t include the OpenTracing module.
 To use OpenTracing, you need to build the image with that module.
-Follow the build instructions to build the image using `DockerfileWithOpentracing` for NGINX or `DockerfileWithOpentracingForPlus` for NGINX Plus.
+Follow the build instructions to build the image using `openshift-image` for NGINX or `openshift-image-plus` for NGINX Plus.
 By default, the Dockerfiles install Jaeger as a tracer.
 However, it is possible to replace Jaeger with other supported [tracers](https://github.com/opentracing-contrib/nginx-opentracing#building-from-source).
 For that, please modify the Dockerfile accordingly:
    1. Change the download line in the tracer-downloader stage of the Dockerfile to download the right tracer.
    1. Edit the COPY line of the final image to copy the previously downloaded tracer to the image